m-konopka/CCAugmentation-Experiments-Env/README.md

 Implementation of crowd counting models is based on [C^3 Framework](https://github.com/gjy3035/C-3-Framework).

-The repository is an experiment environment for [CCAugmentation Framework](https://github.com/pijuszczyk/CCAugmentation).
+This repository is an experiment environment for [CCAugmentation Framework](https://github.com/pijuszczyk/CCAugmentation).

 ## Preparation
 - Prerequisites